 As hospitals are enrolling, they are doing the intake assessments, to get a measure of where they are starting from.
 We are beginning with the bundle on obstetric hemorrhage.
 Then we’ll phase in the hypertension in pregnancy bundle.
 The opioid use disorder bundle is still in development at the national level, and we have been invited by the AIM program to participate with other states and experts on the final development of that bundle.
 We will implement that bundle as a pilot beginning this summer, with the goal of implementing this bundle statewide in spring to early summer of 2019.

 How will you measure success?

 By tracking the data over time, we hope to see marked reductions in maternal morbidity.
 It is possible we will see a decline in maternal mortality as well, but maternal deaths, although terribly tragic, are rare events, so it is harder to see statistically meaningful shifts in that rate over short periods of time.

 Any final thoughts?

-We need to insure that the family voice is present in the work we were doing.
+We need to ensure that the family voice is present in the work we were doing.
 At the TexasAIM summit, we were fortunate enough to have mothers and fathers present who shared what had happened to themselves or their loved one who had died from complications during pregnancy and delivery.
 Some even spoke directly to hospital representatives who were in the audience, asking for change, and it was really powerful and profound.
 This isn’t just about numbers and best practices.
 It’s about keeping women alive and healthy, and keeping families whole.